mdmasfikur/Student-Management/README.md

 # Student-Management
-A Simple Student Management System using C
+A Simple Student Management System using C and LinkedList